-Katie trained at the Liverpool Institute for Performing Arts.
+Katie trained as an actress at the Liverpool Institute for Performing Arts.

-She has worked in Theatre, Film and television for over 15 years, appearing in West End Plays and Musicals, The London Film Festival and Prime Time Sunday nights on ITV.
-She currently spends most of her acting time in the studio recording radio dramas for audiences in the USA.
+She worked for 20 years, appearing in West End Plays and Musicals, Rep Theatres around the UK, Radio Drama for the BBC and abroad, The London Film Festival and Prime Time Sunday nights on ITV.
+She still enjoys the occasional acting job within the Corporate, Medical or Events sectors.